The Student Accommodation With the Best Social Experience (According to Students)

 Excellent college in a good location (especially for sciences), lots of fun events and an amazing place to live!

 Catering facilities scores Van Mildert College 4.69.
 As students are encouraged to participate in the set meal times, it offers them a chance to meet fellow residents and others from a variety of courses helping them meet friends from across university.
 When meals are done, the rooms are changed into social areas so students can continue their socialising through activities planned by the property or move on to university led activities.

 Towers, Loughborough University

 Great hall, if you're someone who's shy or introverted (like me) this hall is fantastic to help you out your shell!

 Located directly on campus and close to gym facilities, dining hall and sports grounds, there is not much that students who stay in Towers can't participate in.
 Scoring a respectable 4.67, Towers is a landmark for Loughborough University with students encouraged to socialise onsite and within the university grounds.
 Towers is perfect for those who are looking for somewhere to stay with a friendly and welcoming atmosphere.

-The Heights, Birmingham, Student Roost
+Canvas The Heights, Canvas Student

 Really nice accommodation to stay in, staff are really friendly and the social events are amazing.